scala/scala3/docs/_docs/reference/experimental/typeclasses.md

 ## Suggested Improvements unrelated to Type Classes

-The following improvements elsewhere would make sense alongside the suggested changes to type classes.
-But they are currently not part of this proposal or implementation.
+The following two improvements elsewhere would make sense alongside the suggested changes to type classes.
+But only the first (fixing singleton) forms a part of this proposal and is implemented.

 ### Fixing Singleton